thejudge22/web-summarizer/README.md

 # Web Summarizer

 A simple web application that summarizes web pages and YouTube videos using the Google Gemini API.
-It includes basic authentication, a bookmarklet for quick summarizing, and optional integration with [Karakeep](https://github.com/madjieb/karakeep)/[Hoarder](https://github.com/hoarder/hoarder).
+It includes basic authentication, a bookmarklet for quick summarizing, and optional integration with Karakeep

 ## Features